- Bend and Central Oregon COVID-19 Information and Toolkit

 - All indoor social gatherings are limited to no more than six people total, from no more than 2 households.

-- Restaurants and bars may open for delivery, takeout, and limited outdoor dining.
+- Restaurants and bars may open for delivery, takeout, outdoor, and limited indoor dining.
 Parties eating together are limited to six people from a maximum of two households.
 See our list of restaurants in Bend that are offering takeout.

 - Grocery stores and pharmacies are limited to 50% capacity and curbside pick-up is encouraged.

 - Retail stores and malls (indoor and outdoor) are limited to 50% capacity and curbside pick-up is encouraged.

-- Gyms and fitness organizations are open for limited outdoor activities only.
+- Gyms and fitness organizations may open at limited capacity.

-- Indoor recreational facilities, museums, indoor entertainment activities, indoor pools, and sports courts are closed.
+- Indoor recreational facilities, museums, indoor entertainment activities, indoor pools, and sports courts may open at limited capacities.